danditeoa/pokemons/README.md

 - Pokémon Exploration: details about various Pokémon, including image, name, abilities, and descriptions.

-- Pokémon Card: Battle head-to-head between two random Pokémon and determine which is stronger based on their stats.
+- Pokémon Card: you can manually search for and select the Pokémon for battle using a search bar.
+After selecting a Pokémon, the dropdown automatically closes, and the name of the selected Pokémon is displayed in the search bar, allowing you to know which Pokémon is currently selected.

 ## Technologies Used